brabster/tw-site-hugo/content/posts/2024-02-06-pypi-vulnerabilities-2/index.md

 ## In the Last Thrilling Episode...

-I had extracted download data from the open PyPI dataset for the arbitrary recent-ish date 2023-11-05, noting the large volumes and high costs involved in processing the source dataset.
 I extracted a single SafetyDB snapshot from the month before the download data, built some functions to match semver constraints and created some views and tables to pull out more usable views of the data and some summary statistics.
 I used that data to produce an overall proportion of known-vulnerable downloads that day of 5.2% or around 32m downloads.

-That number was **wrong**.
-The first part of why starts now.
+It turns out that number was **wrong** - it'll take a couple of posts to get to that though.

 ## Obtaining Safety History